D.O. stands for which of the following in aquatic systems?

 Study for the MDARD Aquatic Pest Management Test.
 Dive into flashcards and intricate questions, each supplemented by hints and detailed explanations to enhance your understanding and ensure you're exam-ready.

-D.O. stands for Dissolved Oxygen, which is a crucial parameter in aquatic systems.
-It refers to the amount of oxygen that is present in water, and it is vital for the survival of aquatic organisms such as fish, invertebrates, and aerobic bacteria.
-High levels of dissolved oxygen are generally beneficial and indicate good water quality, while low levels can lead to hypoxic conditions, negatively impacting aquatic life and leading to ecological imbalances.
+D.O. in aquatic systems stands for Dissolved Oxygen.
+This is a crucial parameter in the management and health of aquatic ecosystems.
+Dissolved oxygen refers to the amount of oxygen that is present in water and is essential for the survival of aquatic organisms, including fish, invertebrates, and microorganisms.

 Subscribe